AaltoSciComp/scicomp-docs/rse/researchers.rst

    A group all works on similar things, but independently since their backgrounds have been in science, not software development.
-They invite the RSE for a quick consultation to help them get set up with version control, so they can start collaborating more.
+They invite the RSE for a quick consultation to help them get set up with version control and show a more modular way to structure their code, so they can start some real collaborations, not just talking.
 This is the first step to more impact (and open science) from their work.